superfaceai/cli/README.md

   -s, --scan=scan            When number provided, scan for super.json outside cwd within range represented by this
                              number.
-  -t, --types                When set to true, generates TypeScript typings for profiles

 EXAMPLES
   $ superface install